Folium Systems

 Choose the review route before reading cover to cover.

 This packet is meant to support a real decision meeting.
-Different reviewers should enter through different routes, then come back together around the same controlled next step.
+Let each reviewer enter through the route that matches their job, then bring the group back to the same controlled next step.

 Executive route